Contents

 Is age-related macular degeneration curable?

-No, but treatments can slow progression and preserve vision.
+AMD is not curable.
+However, treatments can help slow the progression of the disease and help preserve your vision.

 Does AMD cause total blindness?